 And you don’t have to believe anything to practice Reiki; you simply practice.

 We are spiritual beings living in spiritually-bereft times.
 Feeling better might seem like such a little thing, but don’t be fooled.
 Feeling better is the cornerstone of your happiness and all you bring to the world.

 What are you waiting for?
 Practice now so you can feel better and do better.
 Who knows what good that will lead to.
 Hands-on!

 Learn to practice traditional Reiki in New York City.

 Learn to practice Reiki Self Care with me in live, interactive teleconference training.
 Also open to those who want to deepen their existing practice.

 ALREADY PRACTICING REIKI?

 Retreat is a time-honored way to reset and rejuvenate.
 There are just a couple of spaces left for our Heart of Practice Reiki Retreat in Mexico in January 2020.
-Early fee ends mid-November!
+We are nearly full so book now!

 We have a special Reiki& Medicine Intensive in Atlanta January 17-19.
 The intensive is my signature training as the world’s foremost Medical Reiki expert and I rarely offer it outside NYC.
 Early fee ends November 30 and we have limited spaces.